 STOCK UP ON CANDLES AND WAX MELTS

 Nothing ruins a beautifully displayed home like an unpleasant smell, that’s why candles and wax melts are a MASSIVE must.
-You don’t even need to go crazy on buying extortionately priced Yankee Candles, small independent brands do the exact same job (and I even think smell nicer) as the bigger well-known brands.
-Party Animal Supplies kindly sent me some of their products to trial and I just couldn’t not bring them up and include them in this post.
+You don’t even need to go crazy on buying extortionately priced Yankee Candles, small independent brands do the exact same job as the bigger well-known brands.
+Party Animal Supplies kindly sent me some of their products to trial and I just couldn’t bring them up and include them in this post.
 Their beautiful wax melts (pictured above) come from a world of dreams.
-The Tea Party melt smells just like bakewell tart, (although I wouldn’t recommend trying to eat it) and makes my home smell like I’ve been slaving in the kitchen preparing delicious cakes (when I truthfully haven’t).
+The Tea Party melt smells just like Bakewell tart, (although I wouldn’t recommend trying to eat it) and makes my home smell like I’ve been slaving in the kitchen preparing delicious cakes (when I truly haven’t).
 The super cute Fluffy Cloud melts have a super fresh scent with a few woody hints within, and for £2.50 for four you can’t go wrong.

 All their soy melts are 100% vegan and handmade with lots of love and care.
-It feels satisfying knowing your money is helping a small business and not effecting any animals in the process.
+It feels satisfying knowing your money is helping small business and not effecting any animals in the process.
 This online store has tonnes of gifts for all year round INCLUDING Christmas time!
-They have homeware, soaps, bath-bombs and so much more.
-The prices are crazy good, and you can even get an extra 20% off when you spend just £10 with my online code ‘Caitylisblog‘ (expires 31/12/17).
+They have homeware, soaps, bath bombs and so much more.

 *I was sent these products in exchange for an honest review.
 All opinions on this blog are truthful and are of my own